 During the course of his war of ethnic aggression, Milosevic was predictably aided in his efforts by radical Serbian intellectuals, nationalist paramilitary organizations, the Yugoslav National Army (JNA), Croatian Serb and Bosnian Serb protégées such as Radovan Karadzic and Ratko Mladic, and a generally passive Serbian population.

 Williams, Paul and Waller, Karina, "Coercive Appeasement: The Flawed International Response to the Serbian Rogue Regime" (2002).
 Articles in Law Reviews & Other Academic Journals.
-Paper 391.
+391.